daeuniverse/dae/docs/getting-started/run-as-daemon.md

-# Run Dae as a Daemon Service
+# Run dae as a Daemon Service

 [systemd](https://wiki.debian.org/systemd) allows you to create and manage services in extremely powerful and flexible ways.

 > **Note**
 > If your distribution's service manager is provided by systemd.

-Dae can be running as a daemon(systemd) service so that it can run at boot.
+dae can run as a daemon(systemd) service so that it can run at boot.

 ## Prerequisites